 Email Meghan.Storey@UnityHealth.to with questions.

 Speakers will be a mix of KT Canada faculty and local experts.
-We will be adding speakers to this page during January and February.
+We will be adding speakers to this page as we get closer to the event.

 Dr. Skye Barbic is a registered occupational therapist, Canada Research Chair in Integrated Youth Services, and an Associate Professor at the University of British Columbia in the Faculty of Medicine.
 Dr. Barbic’s focus of research is on learning health systems, measurement-based care, and the implementation of youth centered interventions.
 She is passionate about systems transformation through community engagement, meaningful measurement, and innovation.